prometheus/docs/content/docs/instrumenting/http_sd.md

 that enables it to discover targets over an HTTP endpoint.

-The HTTP Service Discovery is complimentary to the supported service discovery mechanisms, and is an alternative to the [File-based Service Discovery](https://prometheus.io/docs/guides/file-sd/#use-file-based-service-discovery-to-discover-scrape-targets).
+The HTTP Service Discovery is complimentary to the supported service discovery mechanisms, and is an alternative to [File-based Service Discovery](https://prometheus.io/docs/guides/file-sd/#use-file-based-service-discovery-to-discover-scrape-targets).

 ## Comparison between File-Based SD and HTTP SD